 On February 21, 2020, Allied and Perimeter obtained a \$138,000 construction loan for the Breithaupt Phase III joint arrangement from a syndicate of Canadian banks, in which Allied's 50% share is \$69,000.
 The loan matures on December 2, 2022, and bears interest at bank prime or bankers' acceptance rate plus 120 basis points.
 Allied is providing a joint and several guarantee to support the facility that is limited to \$69,000 and is earning a related guarantee fee.

-(C) Unsecured revolving operating facility
+(C) Unsecured revolving operating facilities

-As of March 31, 2020, and December 31, 2019, Allied's obligation under the unsecured revolving operating facility is as follows:
+As of June 30, 2020, and December 31, 2019, Allied's obligations under the unsecured revolving operating facilities are as follows: